chenlwilson/hr-mvp/README.md

   > "I used to spend 15-20% of time pondering whether I just drew a panda or a koala.
 Now I know the answer within milliseconds!" - Jessica

   > "I love that I don't need to think about panda very much!
-Not Panda just takes care of all for me." - Jessica
+Not Panda just takes care of all for me." - Aly

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.